cvxgrp/smooth_multiperiodic_forecasting_experiments/README.md

-This directory contains a jupyter notebook and 3 data files to reproduce the results of the paper [Interpretable Net Load Forecasting Using Smooth Multiperiodic Features](https://web.stanford.edu/~boyd/papers/multiperiodic_forecasting.html).
+This directory contains a Jupyter notebook and 3 data files to reproduce the results of the paper [Interpretable Net Load Forecasting Using Smooth Multiperiodic Features](https://web.stanford.edu/~boyd/papers/multiperiodic_forecasting.html).
 Used packages and their versions are:
 | Package        | Version  |
 |----------------|----------|